github/docs/content/actions/migrating-to-github-actions/migrating-from-gitlab-to-github-actions.md

 ### Docker Images

-Both GitLab and {{ site.data.variables.product.prodname_actions }} support running steps inside of a Docker image.
+Both GitLab and {% data variables.product.prodname_actions %} support running steps inside of a Docker image.
 In GitLab, docker images are defined with a `image` key while in GitHub Actions, the same can be done with a `container` key.

 Below is an example of the syntax for each system: